 Programming the Seaholm Intake Facility Lawn

-The City of Austin Parks Department and The Trail Conservancy have planned a variety of programs that will allow safe, managed access to the space and surrounding parkland until Phase 2 is completed.
+The City of Austin Parks and Recreation Department and The Trail Conservancy have planned a variety of programs that will allow safe, managed access to the space and surrounding parkland until Phase 2 is completed.
 These current programs will include, but are not limited to:

 The Trail Conservancy